-Over a decade ago ( !! ) the MUUC Board proposed an initiative titled “Giving Beyond Our Walls”.
+Over a dozen years ago ( !! ) the MUUC Board proposed an initiative titled “Giving Beyond Our Walls”.
 Each month we share 50% of the Sunday non-pledge Plate Offerings.
 Through this initiative we have supported the work of many worthy causes in our community and beyond.

 Thanks to all who have contributed their time and dollars in prior months and years.
 MUUC has donated thousands of dollars to worthy organizations, putting our 7 principles into action and working on behalf of the dignity of all people.

 To learn more about each organization please click on the link on the organization’s name.

 Current GBOW Recipient for This Month:

 June 2019: (BEAUTY) Trustees Of Reservations Massachusetts

 “The Trustees of Reservations preserve, for public use and enjoyment, properties of exceptional scenic, historic, and ecological value in Massachusetts.”
 This organization includes more than 100,000 people like you who love the outdoors, who love the distinctive charms of New England, and who believe in celebrating and protecting them, for everyone, forever.
 Together with neighbors, they protect the distinct character of our communities and inspire a commitment to our special places.
 Their passion is to share with everyone the irreplaceable natural and cultural treasures we care for.

 Past Recipients for this year:

 Our minister often receives requests for emergency aid, from both within and outside our walls.
 This fund gives her the means to assist our friends and neighbors in their time of need.

 October 2018: Bread of Life, Capital Campaign, “Under One Roof”